datacommonsorg/import/docs/counters.md

 ### MCF_UnexpectedProperty

-A regular `<property>: <value>` line was found without a preceding `Node` line to associate with
+A regular `<property>: <value>` line was found without a preceding `Node` line to associate with.

 ### MCF_MalformedNode

+Either;
-Found a 'Node' without properties, or the value of the `Node` property was surrounded by quotes (must be non-quoted), or the value of the `Node` property included a comma (must be a unary value)
+1. Found a 'Node' without properties, or
+1. The value of the `Node` property was surrounded by quotes (must be non-quoted), or
+1. The value of the `Node` property included a comma (must be a unary value)

 ### MCF_MalformedComplexValue

-Found malformed Complex value without a closing ] bracket
+Found malformed [complex value](complex_values.md) without a closing bracket (`]`)

 ### MCF_LocalReferenceInResolvedFile

-Found an internal 'l:' reference in resolved entity value
+Found an internal `l:` reference in resolved entity value

 ### TMCF_MalformedEntity

-When parsing the first (`Node: <value>`) line of a node in TMCF, the value did not have the required E: prefix to be an entity name
+When parsing the first (`Node: <value>`) line of a node in TMCF, the value did not have the required `E:` prefix to be an entity name

 ### TMCF_MalformedSchemaTerm

-TMCF had a malformed entity/column; the value must have a '->' delimeter but this was not found
+TMCF had a malformed entity/column; the value must have a `->` delimeter that was missing

 ### TMCF_UnsupportedColumnNameInProperty

-TMCF properties as references to CSV columns are not supported yet
+A TMCF property referencing a CSV column was found.
+This is not supported yet.

 ### TMCF_TmcfEntityAsDcid

-In TMCF, value of DCID was an E: entity.
-Must be a C: column or a constant value instead.
+In TMCF, value of DCID was an `E:` entity.
+However, this must instead be a `C:` column or a constant value.

 ### TMCF_UnexpectedNonColumn

-Expected value to be a TMCF column that starts with 'C:' :: value, but it was not.
+Expected value to be a TMCF column that starts with a `C:` value, but it was not.

 ## Resolution Counters
 These counters are logged when there are errors assigning DCIDs to each node in